gio-cloud7/Deploy-Streamlit-Template/README.md

 8) AFTER Terraform execution complete
-	Wait an additional 5 to 10 minutes to allow for pipeline to fully Use the url provided by Terrafrom output to access the streamlit application Feel free to explore AWS console codebuild, EKS, to see the various componets andunderstad how they work
+	Wait an additional 5 to 10 minutes to allow for pipeline to fully Use the url provided by Terrafrom output to access the streamlit application Feel free to explore the various AWS services: Cloudfront, ECS, ECR, CodePipline, CodeBuild, S3 to see the various componets and understad how they work